UNLV-SPFG/UNLV-SPFG.github.io/_team/hans-baehr.md

     <li> Interstellar medium"
 ---

 Hans Baehr is currently a Postdoctoral Researcher at the University of Nevada, Las Vegas.
+More information about his scientific interests can be found at <a href="https://hbaehr.github.io">his website</a>

+## Biography
+- __2019–present__ - Postdoctoral Scholar, University of Nevada, Las Vegas
+- __2019__ - Ph.D., Heidelberg University (Max Planck Institute for Astronomy)
+- __2015__ - M.S., Heidelberg University
+- __2012__ - B.S., University of Utah